ehsan11100/AdGuard/Getting-Started.md

 1. Go to Network and Internet category and then to Network and Sharing Center.

-1. On the left side of the screen find “Change adapter settings” and click on it.
+1. On the left side of the screen find the “Change adapter settings” button and click it.

-1. Select your active connection, right-click on it and choose Properties.
+1. Select your active connection, right-click it and choose Properties.

 1. Find “Internet Protocol Version 4 (TCP/IPv4)” (or, for IPv6, “Internet
-    Protocol Version 6 (TCP/IPv6)”) in the list, select it and then click on Properties again.
+    Protocol Version 6 (TCP/IPv6)”) in the list, select it and then click Properties again.

 1. Choose “Use the following DNS server addresses” and enter your AdGuard Home